patrickfreed/specifications/source/server-selection/server-selection.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Server selection results in a set of zero or more suitable servers.
 If more
-than one server is suitable, a server MUST be selected randomly from among
+than one server is suitable, a server MUST be selected from among those within
-those within the latency window.
+the latency window.

 The ``localThresholdMS`` configuration parameter controls the size of the
 latency window used to select a suitable server.